soundxyz/sound-protocol/spec.md

         -   The eligible token quantity for each recipient can be unique.
         -   Each whitelisted user can claim their eligible amount in multiple transactions.
         -   The quantity of tokens an address can mint is constrained by `maxMintablePerAccount`.

+#### Adding a custom minter module

+The minter modules are designed with extensibility in mind in order to allow innovation around token distribution for artists.
+There are no mandated properties of a custom minter although we recommend all custom minters implement `BaseMinter`.
+This contains base functionality that allows for Pausability, Affiliate and platform fees, and IERC165 support.

+Additionally for NFTs based on the `SoundEditionV1` implementation, the edition owner needs to grant `MINTER_ROLE` permissions to the minter contract.